 We’ve all been there – it’s an average day, until the workload suddenly explodes.
 Either more customers pile into your shop or your clients decide to call and book an entire month’s work.
 Whatever the case may be, the end result is the same – you simply don’t have enough help.

 The easy solution is to call in your backups, cancel days off and consider paying overtime.
 However, this type of understaffing is usually a symptom of one of two chronic conditions: either you don’t have enough employees to begin with or you don’t forecast correctly.

 If you’re actually understaffed, you need to hire more people.
 Sometimes that’s a hard thing to convince yourself of – especially if your business is small.
 But realistically, the amount of hassle and headaches you’ll avoid by creating an employee buffer is worth the extra payroll any day of the week.

 If you have enough employees but aren’t scheduling them at the right times, the fix is a little more involved.
 Tracking past sales/workload and using it to predict future trends is absolutely essential.
 Use prediction and tracking software if you have it available.
-Just remember to track everything on a daily/weekly basis and include everything from sales figures to the weather (if it’s pertinent) when improving your employee forecasts.
+Just remember to track everything on a daily/weekly basis and include everything from sales figures to the weather (if it’s pertinent) when improving your employee forecasts and labor budgeting.

 Employees aren’t robots.
 They need downtime.
 You can’t expect them to be at 100% efficiency if they only got six hours of sleep last night.
 And while you can’t control what they do off the clock, you can give them adequate time to rest and recharge between shifts.